jbeck018/howlerops/frontend/src/components/saved-queries/COMPONENT_SUMMARY.md

 ## Conclusion

 The SavedQueriesPanel component is a production-ready, feature-complete solution for managing saved queries.
 It combines beautiful design, smooth interactions, and comprehensive functionality to provide an excellent user experience.
-The component is fully typed, well-documented, and ready for immediate integration into the SQL Studio application.
+The component is fully typed, well-documented, and ready for immediate integration into the Howlerops application.